DhruvaG2000/DhruvaG2000/README.md

 I like experimenting with new technologies, building small projects, and occassionally joining hackathons. ✨

 Here's a list of things I currently keep myself busy with:
-- 👩🏻💻 Working on node IOT hardware over at **[Finemen Diagnostics and Instruments](https://github.com/Finemen-Diagnostics-and-Instruments)** using the ESP32 as the edge device, and communicating with AWS IOT core over 4G (LTE).
+- 👩🏻💻 Developing node IOT hardware solution over at **[Finemen Diagnostics and Instruments](https://github.com/Finemen-Diagnostics-and-Instruments)** using the ESP32 as the MCU, and communicating with AWS IOT core over 4G (LTE).
-- ✍️ Part of a robotics club in our college **[SRA](http://sra.vjti.info/)**.
+- ✍️ Part of a robotics club called the **[Society of Robotics and Automation](http://sra.vjti.info/)** in our college.
+- Aspiring to be a part of GSoC2021 with **[BeagleBoard](https://beagleboard.org/)**, and have written proposals for [bela support for bbai](https://elinux.org/BeagleBoard/GSoC/2021_Proposal/bela_on_bbai) and  [librobotcontrol for BBAI](https://elinux.org/BeagleBoard/GSoC/2021_Proposal/DhruvaGole).

 I have experience with:
 - 👩🏻‍💻 Working on Video Analytics over at **[Airpix](https://airpix.in)** using [YOLO](https://github.com/AlexeyAB/darknet) .